Learn languages naturally with fresh, real content!

 Explore By Region

-Alberta bans doctor-assisted death for minors, mentally ill, and those unable to decide, with strict new rules limiting it to cases with a 12-month prognosis.
+Alberta bans doctor-assisted death for minors, mentally ill, and those unable to decide, with strict limits and no advance requests.